muhsinking/notebook/content/lists/Movies.md

 - The Royal Tenenbaums
 - The Life Aquatic
 - The Godfather
-- The Substance
 - Pretty Woman
 - Dirty Dancing
 - Sicario
 - Kalki 2898
 - Asteroid City
 - Amadeus
-- Space Sweepers (korean cowboy bebop)
+- Space Sweepers
 - Ferrari
 - Heat (1995)
 - Us
 - All Illusions Must Be Broken
-- The Handmaiden (prime)
+- The Handmaiden
 - Portrait of a Lady On Fire
 - It's a Wonderful Life
-- It's such a beautiful day (jona's fav)
+- It's such a beautiful day
 - Blade
 - 1917
 - Paris Is Burning
-- The Master (There Will Be Blood director)
+- The Master
-- Licorice Pizza (TWBB director)
+- Licorice Pizza
-- Do the Right Thing (spike lee)
+- Do the Right Thing
 - Moonlight
 - The Sheik and I
 - The Dark Crystal